Sponsored by Janssen Research and Development

 Guidelines for filling out the online form:

-The awards (except The Richard Gregory Best Newcomer Award) are for individuals or a team.
+The awards are for individuals or a team (see specific category rules for exceptions to this rule).
 No more than four names should be included per entry and these should only be the names of those primarily responsible for the quality, clarity and originality of the content presented.
 The role of the entrant in the origination of the entry must be stated on the entry form and any collaborators must consent to the submission of the entry.
 Whoever completes the application form will be considered the corresponding (and lead) author and will take responsibility for the fair disbursement of prize money.

 Individuals or teams can only enter ONCE in each award category, but individuals or teams may submit entries for a number of different award categories (entering one piece in news and one piece in features, for example).